diiyw/nodis/README.md

 - Set
 - Sorted Set

-## Features
+## Key Features

-- Fast and embeddable
+- **Fast and Embeddable**: The Golang-based implementation is designed to be fast and easily embeddable within your applications.
-- Low memory used, only hot data stored in memory
+- **Low Memory Usage**: The system only stores hot data in memory, minimizing the overall memory footprint.
-- Snapshot and WAL for data storage.
+- **Snapshot and WAL for Data Storage**: This Redis implementation supports snapshot and write-ahead logging (WAL) mechanisms for reliable data storage.
-- Support custom data storage as backend.(e.g. S3, Browser, etc.)
+- **Custom Data Storage Backends**: You can integrate custom data storage backends, such as Amazon S3, browser-based storage, and more.
-- Running on browser with WebAssembly. (^v1.2.0)
+- **Browser Support with WebAssembly**: Starting from version 1.2.0, this Redis implementation can run directly in the browser using WebAssembly.
-- Support watch changes from remote. (^v1.2.0)
+- **Remote Change Monitoring**: From version 1.2.0 onwards, the system supports watching for changes from remote sources.
-- Support redis protocol. (^v1.5.0)
+- **Redis Protocol Compatibility**: As of version 1.5.0, this Redis implementation fully supports the original Redis protocol, ensuring seamless integration with existing Redis clients.

 ## Supported Commands
 | **Client Handling** | **Configuration** | **Key Commands** | **String Commands** | **Set Commands** | **Hash Commands** | **List Commands** | **Sorted Set Commands** |